Hiking at Copper Falls:

 We brought our jet boil along so that we could make a quick and easy breakfast of oatmeal.
-I usually enjoy making a large breakfast when car camping, however since this was a last minute overnight trip, we wanted to keep the packing to a minimum.
+I usually enjoy making a large breakfast when car camping.
+However since this was a last minute overnight trip, we wanted to keep the packing to a minimum.

-We got on the trail about 9am, it was spectacular, we only saw two other people the entire time we were exploring.
+We got on the trail about 9 am.
+It was spectacular; we only saw two other people the entire time we were exploring.

-Hiking to the falls in the morning as the sun was shining through the trees made the forest and trail a remarkably beautiful site, I couldn’t ask for a better morning.
+Hiking to the falls in the morning as the sun was shining through the trees made the forest and trail a remarkably beautiful site.
+I couldn’t ask for a better morning.

 I was delighted when the Ranger informed us not only was it okay to explore off the Red Granite Trail it was encouraged.
-She grabbed one of the park maps and marked a couple of points of interest to keep an eye out for while we were hiking.
+She grabbed one of the park maps and marked a couple of points of interest to keep an eye out for a while we were hiking.

-On a warm day after such a glorious hike, you can cool down by taking a swim in Loon Lake, or just sit on the beach and enjoy the view.
+On a warm day after such a glorious hike, you can cool down by taking a swim in Loon Lake, or sit on the beach and enjoy the view.

 We have camped at Copper Falls many times over the years.

-Now we have stayed at one of the RV sites and one thing I am certain of is that Copper Falls is one of my favorite State Parks.
+Now we have stayed at one of the RV sites, and one thing I am sure of is that Copper Falls is one of my favorite State Parks.

 When spending time outdoors always be respectful of nature, use common sense and please follow any posted rules.